EugeniaMatveeva/em-tweet-sentiment-extraction/README.md

 Attention didn't improve the model, the loss falls only for 2-3 of epochs and the model overfits.
 Parameter tuning didn't help and score was very low on validation set - around 0.41.
 My explanation is that one word sentiment may carry too little context to make attention work well here.
 For good performance all words in selected text have to be distinctly "positively" or "negatively" colored.

+*ViktorPokazanyev (@wildyagup)*
+1. RoBERTa baseline:

+- Pretrained roberta-base model from HuggingFace (https://huggingface.co/roberta-base)

+- Sentiment prepended to input text as separate sentence

+- Averaged 3 last hiddden layers for better performance

+- Two linear layers for start/end positions prediction

+- Masked output for CrossEntropyLoss calculation and prediciton (all special tokens and sentiment)

+- Prediction is obtained via an algorithm described in BIDAF paper (maximization of p_start * p_end)

+- AdamW + linear learning rate scheduler

+Best leaderboard score is 0.701 (~0.72-0.74 on validation).

 ## Future plans:
 *EugeniaMatveeva (@eugenie_mat)*